IntersectAustralia/excel-fu/module-6/index.markdown

 From this plot we can tell with some confidence that our data is accurate.
 All three curves - like so many natural phemomena - follow an approximate sinusoid.
-The day length peaks during the summer months.
-And reaches a minimum in the depths of winter.
+The day length peaks during the summer months and reaches a minimum in the depths of winter.
 The curve is smooth with no gaps and no outliers.

 The final step, to make this graph really useful for publication or for later reference